-Top of Form

-Bottom of Form

-The Ganz ruling and its descendants/derivatives combined with the Aharonov ruling to became an important part of the independent Israeli laws of equity.
+The Ganz and Aharonov rulings, with its subsequent judicial developments became an important part of the independent Israeli laws of equity.
 These laws are similar to English equity law, but they are the product of original Israeli development.
-Why was so much judicial energy invested in this independent creation if it ultimately led to a result that could have been imported?
+Why Israeli judiciary invested so much judicial energy in this independent creation if it ultimately led to a result that could have been imported?
 The answer to this question lies in the deep connection between the manner in which the ruling was made and the identity of the State.
 The independent development of case law is an expression of the independence and uniqueness of the Israeli judicial system.

 Constitutional safeguards to property

 Another manifestation of the independence and growing power of Israel's judicial system in recent decades is its ability to conduct constitutional reviews of legislation.
-This authority is expressed also in the field of constitutional protection of private property.
-Land expropriations or planning infringements are the most prominent examples of such harm to private property, and it might therefore be expected that the power of the Israeli judicial system would be particularly apparent in this area.
+This ability found expression also in the field of constitutional protection of private property.
+Land expropriations or planning injuries are the most prominent examples of such harm to private property, and it might therefore be expected that the power of the Israeli judicial system would be particularly apparent in this area.
 As will be explained below, it is precisely in this area that the Supreme Court did not exhibit its full power and chose to exercise relative judicial restraint.
 One of the reasons for this is apparently the distributive approach of some of the justices.

 Even before the aforementioned constitutional revolution, the courts in Israel recognized the important status of private property rights and the obligation to compensate for expropriation of land.
-Furthermore, the key legislation in Israel dealing with expropriations has always established the right to compensation, even if partial and incomplete, for expropriations and for planning infringements.
+Furthermore, the key legislations in Israel dealing with expropriations have always established the right to compensation, even if partial and incomplete, for expropriations and for planning injuries.
 The enactment of Article 3 of the Basic Law: Human Dignity and Liberty in 1992, whereby "a person's property is not to be infringed" upon except by law, apparently reinforced this recognition.
-However, the courts’ jurisdiction to carry out constitutional reviews of expropriations and planning infringements to real-estate was limited a priori by the article on preservation of laws in the Basic Law (Article 10), according to which the Law shall not apply to legislation enacted prior to its entry into force.
+However, article 10 of the Basic Law, "preservation of laws", according to which the Law shall not apply to legislation enacted prior to its entry into force, limited the courts’ jurisdiction to carry out constitutional reviews of expropriations and planning injuries.
 This restriction precluded the Court’s authority to revoke earlier legislation that infringes on private property.
-All the same, the Supreme Court adopted the approach whereby it is nonetheless authorized to interpret previous legislation differently in light of the Basic Law.
+All the same, the Supreme Court adopted the approach whereby it is authorized to interpret previous legislation differently in light of the Basic Law.
 In accordance with this approach, the Court does have the authority to carry out judicial review of actions that rely on old legislation, while interpreting this legislation in a manner that legitimates only actions that are consistent with the tenets of the Basic Law.
-Thus, despite the qualifications, the enactment of the Basic Law created among both jurists and landowners far-reaching expectations for a “revolution” that would strengthen the protections of private property in real-estate in comparison to the protections that existed before the Basic Law was enacted.
-The interpretive transformation is also reflected in the rhetoric of the courts themselves.
-However, in practice, the expectations for change, as well as the pronouncements on its occurrence, were both exaggerated.
-The Court’s willingness to effect a change in the laws of land expropriation and planning infringement was limited.
-We shall demonstrate this below through two main ways of infringing upon real-estate: the actual authority to carry out expropriation of land and the obligation to provide just compensation for land expropriations and infringements.
+Thus, despite the "preservation of laws" clause, the enactment of the Basic Law created among both jurists and landowners far-reaching expectations for a “revolution” that would strengthen the protections of private property in real-estate in comparison to the protections that existed before the Basic Law was enacted.
+The courts themselves defined the interpretive transformation as a revolutionary in their rhetoric.
+However, in practice, the Court’s willingness to effect a change in the laws of land expropriation and planning injuries was limited.
+We shall demonstrate this below through two main ways of infringing upon real estate: the actual authority to carry out expropriation of land and the obligation to provide just compensation for land expropriations and injuries.